shubham1436/insightedge-flight-delay-demo/article/article.md

 ![Architecture](img/architecture.png)

-For the hardest part, prediction, we are going to use Spark Machine Learning technology with [decision tree algorithm](https://spark.apache.org/docs/1.6.0/mllib-decision-tree.html).
 For performing real time predictions we are going to use Spark Streaming technology combined with Apache Kafka which will simulate endless and continuous data flow.
+For the hardest part, prediction, we are going to use Spark Machine Learning technology and [decision tree algorithm](https://spark.apache.org/docs/1.6.0/mllib-decision-tree.html).
 Streamed data will be processed by a decision tree model and results are saved into InsightEdge data grid for future usage.

 The solution consist from two parts(Spark jobs):
-- Model training
+* Model training
-- Flight delay prediction
+* Flight delay prediction

 Let's see jobs in details.
 All code and instructions are available on [github](https://github.com/InsightEdge/insightedge-python-demo)